front-end-by-rimantas/16-grupe-portfolio-leverage/README.md

 # Leverage
 ### 16 group portfolio leverage website project

-This project is for educational porpuses only.
-Pull request are welcome, but priority for my real-life students!
+This project is intended for educational purposes only.

+Pull requests are welcome, but priority for my real-life students!
 Thank you for your cooperation!

 Site published at https://front-end-by-rimantas.github.io/16-grupe-portfolio-leverage/index.html